 Artists paints—is oil or acrylic friendlier to environment?
 There is a good argument to go digital with art.
 Paint and solvents, mediums, etc., are pretty bad for the environment.
 Reprinted from: EarthTalk, Consumer Action Summary: If you are an artist, or just like to paint or do crafts, you may have wondered what effect art […]

 For anyone unfamiliar with an important segment of my art work, I do a lot of what I consider environmental art.
 My online environmental art gallery is here.
-You can also see some of it at Art of Impact and Eco Concepts Art.
-This type of art is very important to me, and has been […]
+You can also see some of it at Art of Impact.
+This type of art is very important to me, and has been for several years.
+I hope […]

 Two things have been stolen from me this year.
 The first was a painting, stolen from me at a NEMAA sponsored art fair in May.
 That theft was disguised as an art sale… The second theft was less personal because it wasn’t something I’d made, but more personal due to where it happened.